 A post-conference special issue of a reputed international journal is currently being negotiated.

 The previous conferences in the series have produced special issues of Asia Pacific Journal of Management, Journal of International Management, International Journal of Technology Management, European Management Journal, International Journal of Emerging Markets, International Journal of Technological Learning, Innovation and Development, and International Journal of Technology and Globalization.

 The conference fee is EUR250.
-The fee covers meals, refreshments and conference materials.
-The concluding dinner is an optional extra.
+The fee covers meals, including conference dinner, refreshments and conference materials.
+The dinner Friday is an optional extra.

 Department of International Economics and Management